matsengrp/olmsted/README.md

 ![table](docs/selected-clonal-families-section.png)

-Use the table to select a clonal family for further visualization.
+Each row in the table represents one clonal family.
 The table automatically selects the top clonal family according to the sorting column.
+Click on the checkbox in the "Select" column in the table to select a clonal family for further visualization.
+Upon selecting a clonal family from the table, the phylogenetic tree(s) corresponding to that clonal family (as specified in the input JSON) is visualized below the table in the Clonal family details section.

 ### Clonal Family Details Section (AKA "tree" and "alignment")
 For a selected clonal family, its phylogenetic tree is visualized below the table in the *Clonal family details* section: